 You have probably seen a defibrillator installed in your local village, at your office, in the supermarkets, or, in your nearby sports facility but, have you always wondered why the are so important and what they are needed for?
 To help, we have written this blog to help clarify a few questions and answer a significant question; does a defibrillator restart a stopped heart?

-When would I need a defibrillator?
+When do you need a defibrillator?

-Defibrillators are medical devices that are needed when someone suffers a sudden cardiac arrest.
-Often confused with a heart attack but, something very different, a sudden cardiac arrest is caused by an electrical fault within the hearts rhythm and causes a victim to fall unconscious within a matter of seconds.
+When someone suffers from a sudden cardiac arrest, they require a defibrillator.
+Cardiac arrests are often confused with a heart attached but, are very different.
+A sudden cardiac arrest is caused by an electrical fault within the hearts rhythm which causes a victim to fall unconscious within a matter of seconds.
 Their heart will begin beating irregularly and if care isn’t delivered within a matter of minutes, the likelihood of someone surviving is unfortunately very slim.

 What does a defibrillator do?

-From attaching the electrode pads to the victims chest to carrying out CPR, defibrillators are life saving medical tools that help restore a person’s heart back to it’s natural rhythm.
-There are also two types of defibrillator to consider, one being semi-automatic and the other being an automatic external defibrillator (AED).
-Both work in identical ways however, a semi-automatic defibrillator will tell you to push a button when a shock needs to be delivered where as an AED will deliver a shocks itself without you doing anything.
-It is important to remember that you can never over-shock or cause more damage to someone when using a defibrillator as it will never deliver a shock unless one is needed.
+There is however, not just one type of defibrillator, there are two to consider.
+One is a semi-automatic defibrillator and the other is an automatic external defibrillator (AED).
+Both work in the same way however, a semi-automatic defibrillator will alert you to push a button when a shock needs to be delivered where as an AED will deliver a shocks itself without you doing anything.
+It is important to remember that you cannot over-shock or cause more damage to someone when using a defibrillator.
+They will never deliver a shock unless one is needed.

-Does and AED really restart a heart?
+Does an AED really restart a heart?